 Anthony J. “Tony” Phillips is a Principal in McKool Smith’s Houston and Washington, D.C. offices, where he is part of the White Collar Defense and Investigations practice.

 Tony is a rare find: a former corruption prosecutor and Washington, DC-trained white collar defense attorney living and working in Houston, Texas.
 Tony has an incredible breadth of experience: from convincing juries and judges in federal, military, and state courthouses to advising corporations, boards, and business executives in a variety of highly regulated industries, such as energy, financial services, and healthcare.
-Tony’s unique training and background give him a thorough understanding of the diverse needs and motivations of the many stakeholders involved in civil, criminal, and regulatory enforcement actions.
+Tony’s unique training and background give him a thorough understanding of the particular interests of the various stakeholders involved in civil, criminal, and regulatory enforcement actions and make him well suited to help clients prepare for commercial litigation during investigations.
 In addition to his record of successful outcomes, Tony’s clients value his commitment to client service, his reputation for integrity, and the business-focused risk management insight he brings to their critically important legal challenges.

 Tony was a student at Harvard Law School during the 9/11 attacks and consequently volunteered for military service.
 While completing his law degree, Tony also earned an Air Force ROTC commission at the Massachusetts Institute of Technology, going on to a distinguished career as an Air Force JAG officer (a military lawyer).
 During Operation Iraqi Freedom, Tony deployed to Baghdad, Iraq, as part of the Law and Order Task Force, a multi-national, joint civilian and military capacity-building effort.
 For his work leading major crimes investigations across Iraq and helping to modernize the Iraqi criminal justice system, Tony earned the Defense Meritorious Service Medal—the third-highest award bestowed on service members by the U.S. Department of Defense.